All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Skin Hyperpigmentation

 These pigmentation changes were generally mild and, in most cases, resolved after discontinuation.
-However, this is a side effect that should be discussed with your physician, especially if you have a history of skin conditions or are concerned about changes in skin appearance.
+But this is a side effect that should be discussed with your physician, especially if you have a history of skin conditions or are concerned about changes in skin appearance.

 Less Common Side Effects